apache/solr-site/content/pages/operator/explore-v030-gke.md

       key: keystore.p12
 ```

-The final step is to create a DNS A record to map the IP address of your Ingress (created by the Solr operator) to the hostname for your Ingress, in my case: **sop030-explore-solrcloud.k8s.thelabdude.cloud**.
+The final step is to create a DNS A record to map the IP address of your Ingress (created by the Solr operator) to the hostname for your Ingress.

 ##### mTLS